-- [58] The subject land has been correctly classified as non-residential. - [59] The Complainant started with an argument that the subject property is entirely farm land at \$325 per acre.
-During the hearing the Complainant altered their request to \$4,428,800 citing that 30.00 acres is I-G LUD developed for future industrial uses and should be classified as non-residential leaving 82.07 acres classified as farm land.
-These requests point directly to Matters 3, 4 on the complaint form. - [60] The Respondent maintains the property has no evidence of farming activity making the 112.07 acres non-residential with I-G LUD at a rate of \$293,477 per acre already adjusted for eligible influences. - [61] The Board, when adjudicating this property, considered what a parcel must be for assessment purposes in order to be considered farm land of a bona fide farming operation. - [62] The Board reviewed the Guidelines as set out by the Minister in relation to farm land wherein the Board found that a Manual exists for assessment authorities to classify farm land; specifically in Schedule 7 of the Manual.
+[57] The subject does not qualify for farm land status and has been correctly classified as non-residential.

+[58] The Complainant argued the subject property is entirely farm land at \$325 per acre.
+This request points directly to Matters 3, 4 on the complaint form.

+[59] The Respondent maintains the property has no evidence of a farming operation.
+The 69.19 acres previously classified as farm land is now I-G LUD at a rate of \$230,958 per acre which is already adjusted for eligible influences.

+[60] The Board, when adjudicating this property, considered what a parcel must be for assessment purposes in order to be considered farm land of a bona fide farming operation.

+[61] The Board reviewed the Guidelines as set out by the Minister in relation to farm land wherein the Board found that a Manual exists for assessment authorities to classify farm land; specifically in Schedule 7 of the Manual.
 The Board found in paragraph 7.010.002 of the Manual that farm land soil is rated by type and its proven capability of consistently producing, over an extended period of time, an income under average climatic conditions and typical management practices.
-The rating system assigns a rating through a comparability system which reflects the net income relationship between soils. - [63] With guidance from the Manual and the Tax Act the Board determined that these four things must be proven by landowners to illustrate a bona fide farming operation: - a) an analysis of management practices to prove a typical bona fide farming operation. - b) an analysis of the productive capacity of the land. - c) an analysis of the income potential under average climatic conditions, and - d) an analysis showing a history of production over an extended period of time. - [64] In making this conclusion, the Board is stating that a land lease to a farmer who sporadically tills the soil or cuts the grass and weeds is not enough to show a bona fide farming operation. - [65] The Board wants to evaluate a plan backed up with typical management practices showing that a parcel classified as farm land has a proven capability of consistently producing, over an extended period of time, income under average climatic conditions with an indication that the land has not been compromised by development.
+The rating system assigns a rating through a comparability system which reflects the net income relationship between soils.

+[62] With guidance from the Manual and the Tax Act the Board determined that these four things must be proven by landowners to illustrate a bona fide farming operation:

+- a) an analysis of management practices to prove a typical bona fide farming operation, - b) an analysis of the productive capacity of the land, - c) an analysis of the income potential under average climatic conditions, and - d) an analysis showing a history of production over an extended period of time.

+[63] In making this conclusion, the Board is stating that a land lease to a farmer who sporadically tills the soil or cuts the grass and weeds is not enough to show a bona fide farming operation.

+[64] The Board wants to evaluate a plan backed up with typical management practices showing that a parcel classified as farm land has a proven capability of consistently producing, over an extended period of time, income under average climatic conditions with an indication that the land has not been compromised by development.
 The Board wants to see effort and investment into the farm land with a reasonable expectation of success utilizing typical management practices.
 The Complainant's ARFI evidence indicates how unproductive the subject is as farm land.
-The income reported shows a meagre crop and proves the land is not viable as a bona fide farming operation. - [66] The Board does not find the described activities of disking, seeding, rock picking and the application of fertilizer as a clear indication of a farming operation.
-The Board finds that these are merely activities associated with farming but not conclusive of the existence of a bona fide a site if the use has not ceased for more than six months.
-The Complainant through testimony indicated the reapplication of loam was completed in mid-2009.
+The income reported shows a meagre crop and proves the land is not viable as a bona fide farming operation.

+[65] The Board does not find the described activities of disking, seeding, rock picking and the application of fertilizer as a clear indication of a farming operation.
+The Board finds that these are merely activities associated with farming but not conclusive of the existence of a bona fide farming operation.
+The answer to the four questions above will determine whether the subject is actually farm land or vacant land being held for development on which minor farming activities are practiced in an attempt to avoid taxation.

+[66] Mr. Charlton indicated to the Board that there has been no crop taken off the subject in the last year or two but the farmer expects to take a crop in the next year or two.
+In addition Mr. Charlton indicated that as owner, he is not in the business of farming and leases the land for farm land in order to meet requirements under the Act and protect the farm land status.